foreverphoenix/the-phoenix-flavour/content/skyrim-se/mod-installation/39-skeleton-animations.md

 - Open the downloaded archive and extract all files into this folder.
 - Double-click **patch-xpmse.bat** to start the process of applying the delta patch.
 - The patcher will delete themselves when it's done.

-#### About the mod

-Like many mod authors, Groovtama does not allow anyone to upload modified versions of his mod, XP32 Maximum Skeleton.
-At the same time he unfortunately refuses to fix some bugs in his mod so we will have to do that ourselves with our own copies of the mod.
-Instructions were posted [here](https://www.nexusmods.com/skyrim/articles/52373) by Kriffin, the author of All Geared Up Derivative, which is my source for the instructions below.

-The automated version is a delta patcher to apply the changes automatically to your scripts (so there is no need for everyone to follow Kriffin's instructions).

 ## 39.4 All Geared Up Derivative (AllGUD)